Skip to content

 LoRA

-which can be used to reduce required step count and improve quality of generated video
+The official repo also provides a Distilled LoRA to reduce required step count and improve video quality.

-Third party LoRAs should work as well, but are not tested
+Third-party LoRAs should work but are not tested.

 Important